 sudo apt update sudo apt install elasticsearch

-After installing the Elasticsearch package, you can use the commands below to make sure it automatically starts up when the server boots up and start immediately.
+After installing the Elasticsearch package, you can use the commands below to ensure it automatically starts when the server boots up and starts immediately.

 sudo systemctl start elasticsearch.service sudo systemctl enable elasticsearch.service

 Elasticsearch should be installed and ready to use.

 Out of the box, there’s no authentication, and anyone can access its portal via HTTP.
 It also only listens for traffic on the localhost via port # 9200

 No configuration is required if running a single host server and the client connects from the same server.
 However, if the clients connect remotely, you’ll want to allow external clients.